 There will be three main assignments - students will create:

-- A Wikipedia page for a notable Dunedin individual;
+- A Wikipedia page for a notable New Zealand individual;

-- A biographical article for the Dunedin City of Literature: and
+- One or two biographical articles for the Dunedin City of Literature: and

 - A longer work of biographical writing in the style of the Oxford Dictionary of National Biography.